ray-project/kuberay/docs/guidance/tls.md

 set of credentials and also that data exchanged between various processes (client, head, workers) will be encrypted ([Ray's document](https://docs.ray.io/en/latest/ray-core/configure.html?highlight=tls#tls-authentication)).

-This document provides detailed instructions from generating public-private key pair and CA certificate to configuring KubeRay.
+This document provides detailed instructions for generating a public-private key pair and CA certificate for configuring KubeRay.

 > Warning: Enabling TLS will cause a performance hit due to the extra overhead of mutual authentication and encryption.
 Testing has shown that